amandaguglieri/hackinglife/docs/thick-applications/tca-traffic-analysis.md

 ## Traffic monitoring with mitm_relay + Burpsuite

 In DVTA we will configure the server to the IP of the local machine.
-In my lab set up my IP was 10.0.2.15.
+In my lab setup, my IP was 10.0.2.15.

 In FTP, we will configure the listening port to 2111.
-Also we will disable IP check for this lab setup to work.
+Also, we will disable IP check for this lab setup to work.

 From [https://github.com/jrmdev/mitm_relay](https://github.com/jrmdev/mitm_relay):